tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/index.rst

 .. meta::
-   :description: Python and Pandas examples for blockchain data research
+   :description: Learn Python and Pandas with blockchain examples
-   :title: Web3 tutorials for Python
+   :title: Ethereum and Web3 tutorials for Python

 .. _tutorials: